Cognigy/Documentation/docs/en/docs/help/get-help.md

    </div>
 </blockquote>

-## Cognigy Community

-Part of the Cognigy Help Center is the Cognigy Community, where Cognigy enthusiasts can ask questions and share ideas.

 ## Filing a Support Ticket

 In case you've found a bug or need technical assistance, you can file a support ticket.
 You can do this in three ways: